arminms/g3p/docs/03_animating_plots.md

 :::::{aside}
 ::::{important} Try it NOW! ⏯️
 :class: dropdown
+:label: thebe
 :open:
-Click on the floating _Power_ button and then _Play_ as show below:
+Click on the floating _Power button_ and then _Play button_ as shown below:
 :::{figure} ./videos/thebe.mp4
 :class: framed
 :::